ON-THE-GRID SOLAR - FOR YOUR HOME & BUSINESS

 What is On-The-Grid-Solar?

-The new method of solar installation is to connect customer solar arrays to the utility grid.
+The new method of solar photovoltaic installation is to connect customer solar arrays to the utility grid.
 This eliminates the significant expense of battery storage.
-Electricity produced by the panels, over and above what is being used onsite, flows back into the grid and your meter runs backward.
+Electricity produced by the solar panels, over and above what is being used onsite, flows back into the electrical utility grid and your meter runs backward.

 Residential - What Size Solar System Do I Need?

-Residential System Cost On-the-grid solar systems (systems that do not require batteries) cost between $8-9 per watt installed.
+Residential System Cost On-the-grid solar systems (systems that do not require batteries) cost between $5-7 per watt installed.
 The exact system cost will depend upon the ease of the installation and access for roof mounted or ground mounted systems.
-A 3kW system that would power a typical California residence with good southern exposure will cost between $24,000 and $27,000 installed.
-After taking into account the current California Cash Rebate of $1,55O/kW and the Federal Solar Investment Tax Credit of 30%, the net cost of these systems ranges from approximately $13,545 to $15,645.
+A 3kW system that would power a typical California residence with good southern exposure will cost between $15,000 and $21,000 installed.
+After taking into account the California Cash Rebate and the Federal Solar Investment Tax Credit of 30%, the net cost of these systems ranges from approximately $13,545 to $15,645.

 Solar Energy for Business is a smart solution: wineries, hotels, commercial buildings, retail stores and many others.
 Today, more and more business owners are making the decision to go solar.
 The benefits of solar for your busines are substantial: